vincentgarcia00/SFMC_MCP/README.md

 If you're experiencing SSL certificate errors, try the following:

-1. Verify that your corporate root certificate is correctly installed
+1. Verify that your corporate root certificate is correctly installed in the system certificate store
-2. Make sure `NODE_EXTRA_CA_CERTS` is pointing to the correct certificate file
-3. Check the console output for specific SSL error messages
+2. Check the console output for specific SSL error messages
-4. Ensure your network allows connections to the SFMC endpoints
+3. Ensure your network allows connections to the SFMC endpoints

 ### Authentication Issues